Taj Hotels: History

-Jamsetji Nusserwanji Tata, founder of the Tata Group, opened the Taj Mahal Palace, a hotel in Mumbai (formerly called Bombay) overlooking the Arabian Sea, on 16 December 1903.
+Jamsetji Tata, founder of the Tata Group, opened the Taj Mahal Palace, a hotel in Mumbai (formerly called Bombay) overlooking the Arabian Sea, on 16 December 1903.
 It was the first Taj property and the first Taj hotel.
 There are several anecdotal stories about why Tata opened the Taj hotel.
 According to a story, he decided to open the hotel after an incident involving racial discrimination at the Watson's Hotel in Mumbai, where he was refused entry as the hotel permitted only Europeans.
 Hotels that accepted only European guests were very common across British India then.
 According to another story, he opened the hotel when one of his friends expressed disgust over the hotels that were present in Bombay then.
 But a more plausible reason was advanced by Lovat Fraser, a close friend of the Tata and one of the early directors of the IHCL group, that the idea had long been in his mind and that he had made a study on the subject.
 He did not have any desire to own a hotel but he wanted to attract people to India and to improve Bombay.
 Jamsetji Tata had travelled to places like London, Paris, Berlin, and Düsseldorf to arrange for materials and pieces of art, furniture and other interior decor for his hotel.

 The Taj Mahal Palace in Mumbai is the first hotel of Taj, opened in the year 1903.